Siege of Port Royal (1707): Aftermath

 The expedition's return to Boston was also met with jeers.
 Dudley's commissioners were sarcastically called "the three Port Royal worthies" and "the three champions".
-Dudley's reports of the affair minimized its failings, pointing out that many plantations around Port Royal had been destroyed during the two sieges.
+Dudley's reports of the affair minimized its failings, pointing out that many plantations around Port-Royal had been destroyed during the two sieges.
 Dudley also refused to make inquiries into the expedition's failure, fearing the blame would be placed on him.

-Subercase, concerned that the British might return the following year, worked to strengthen the fortifications at Port Royal.
+Subercase, concerned that the British might return the following year, worked to strengthen the fortifications at Port-Royal.
 He also built a small warship to assist in the colony's defenses, and convinced Morpain to raid New England shipping.
-The privateer was so successful that by the end of 1708 Port Royal was overcrowded with prisoners from the captured prizes.
+The privateer was so successful that by the end of 1708 Port-Royal was overcrowded with prisoners from the captured prizes.

-None of this helped save Port Royal from the next attack, since France failed to send any significant support, while the British mobilized larger and better-organized forces.
-Samuel Vetch, with support from Dudley, Boston merchants, and the New England fishing community, successfully lobbied Queen Anne for military support for an expedition to conquer all of New France in 1709.
+None of this helped save Port-Royal from the next attack, since France failed to send any significant support, while the British mobilized larger and better-organized forces.
+Vetch, with support from Dudley, Boston merchants, and the New England fishing community, successfully lobbied Queen Anne for military support for an expedition to conquer all of New France in 1709.
 This prompted the colonists to mobilize in the expectation that troops would arrive from England; their efforts were aborted when the promised military support failed to materialize.
-Vetch and Francis Nicholson returned to England in its aftermath, and again secured promises of military support for an attempt on Port Royal in 1710.
+Vetch and Francis Nicholson returned to England in its aftermath, and again secured promises of military support for an attempt on Port-Royal in 1710.
 In the summer of 1710, a fleet arrived in Boston carrying 400 marines.
-Augmented by colonial regiments, this force captured Port Royal after a third siege in 1710.
+Augmented by colonial regiments, this force captured Port-Royal after a third siege in 1710.